-The Board of Directors of the Bank oversees and is ultimately responsible for remuneration of the Bank.
-As of December 31, 2018, there were 8 members in the Board.
+The Board of Directors of the Bank oversees and is ultimately responsible for the remuneration of the Bank.
+As of December 31, 2019, there were 8 members in the Board.
 Five of the Board members were independent non-executive directors, selected and appointed based on their qualifications and relevant experiences.
-There were 8 Board meetings in 2018, consisted of 4 quarterly meetings and 4 special meetings.
+There were 8 Board meetings in 2019 and consisted of 4 quarterly meetings and 5 special meetings.